openfun/ralph/docs/backends.md

 - `os_tenant_name`: the name of the tenant of your container
 - `os_tenant_id`: the identifier of the tenant of your container

+### Amazon S3

+S3 is the Amazon Simple Storage Service.
+This storage backend is fully supported (read and write operations) to stream and store log archives.

+#### Backend parameters

+Primarily required parameters correspond to a standard authentication with AWS CLI:

+- `access_key_id`: the access key for your AWS account
+- `secret_access_key`: the secret key for your AWS account
+- `session_token`: the session key for your AWS account (only needed when you are using temporary credentials).

+Secondary parameters are required to work with the target bucket:

+- `default_region`: the region where your bucket is
+- `bucket_name`: the name of your S3 bucket

 ### File system

 The file system backend is a dummy template that can be used to develop your